 Don’t get too comfortable with your build.

 At some point you might think that you can afford to take some time off of marketing your practice.
 Even writing that sentence made me cringe.
 Never stop marketing your practice.
 You can modify, tweak or look at other venues in which to advertise, but why would you stop?
 You wouldn’t because your practice should always be moving in a continuous motion.
-A patient’s care plans usually move into maintenance or some just drop off or maybe they move away, those voids need to be filled.
+A patient’s care plan usually moves into maintenance or some just drop off or maybe they move away, those voids need to be filled.
 Building your practice is a continuous energy.
 Chiropractic marketing feeds that energy and the energy builds the practice.

 So many times I see chiropractors attempting to advertise their practice by way of various media.
 They all send the same message and all they are really doing is advertising their self.
 For many years this was thought to be the way.
 Tell the reader and the listeners about you, how you got to where you are today.
 Maybe mention your current marital status and your activity in the community.